risul3/risul3.github.io/fintech/analytics-kpis.md

 ---
-layout: article
-title: Fintech Analytics & KPIs: Measuring What Actually Matters
+title: "Fintech Analytics & KPIs: Measuring What Actually Matters"
 description: A complete, in-depth guide for engineers and tech leads
 ---